+When most people think of bobsleigh the image from the popular cult film "Cool Runnings" springs to mind, of four people hurtling around a track in a metal sledge.
 However, there is a lot more to it than simply sitting down and hoping for the best.
-With bobsleighs reaching speeds of up to 93mph it takes a great deal of skill and strength to be able to effectively control the sleighs and has seen people suffer very serious injuries in the past.
+With bobsleighs reaching speeds of up to 93mph it takes a great deal of skill and strength to be able to effectively control the sleighs and in the past, people have suffered very serious injuries.

-Bobsleigh has been an event in the Winter Olympics ever since the first-ever edition of the Games back in 1924 and has seen athletes from a whole host of countries take part over the years.
+Bobsleigh has been an event in the Winter Olympics ever since the first-ever Games back in 1924 and has seen athletes from a whole host of countries take part over the years.
 The event consists of teams of two or four making timed runs down a narrow and twisting ice track with the times then combined to give an overall score.
 The team with the fastest time wins.

 The fastest ever bobsleigh time at the Olympics was recorded at the 2002 Winter Games in Salt Lake City when the USA’s two woman's team recorded a time of 1:37.76 to take gold, the first time a USA team had won a medal in bobsleigh since 1956.